"Oil and Gold" (2025-2026): Prototype 3

 Murdered in my Name (2025)

-This performance art / replicable + scalable ritual piece came out of a combination of a childhood spent in the shadow of 9/11 and decades of American intervention in the Middle East, as well as the inability to enact safety for the people of the Israeli and Palestinian territories, following Oct 7 in 2023 and the ensuing campaign in Gaza.
+This performance art / replicable + scalable ritual piece came out of a combination of a childhood spent in the shadow of 9/11 and decades of American intervention in the Middle East.

 "At the Feet of the Mother:"

 As an Iranian-American, it has always been painful to have a relationship with Iran which is so close culturally yet so far politically, socially, and physically.
 This flag was made in part jest, in part frustration, and in part genuine design provocation -- creating something like this in Iran would likely be grounds for extreme punitive action on the part of the government.
-Alas, I'm an American, and am allowed (for the most part -- a bit of a slippery slope these days) freedom of speech and expression.
+Alas, I'm an American, and am allowed (for the most part) freedom of speech and expression.

 Star Date Series: "Kill the Written Gods" (2021)

-Piece explanation / background, intentionality, physical representation, and existing inspirations are available by clicking on the first document (top left) :)
+Piece explanation and background, with its intentionality, physical representation, and existing inspirations are available by clicking on the first document (top left)